1909 All-America college football team

-The 1909 College Football All-America team is composed of college football players who were selected as All-Americans for the 1909 college football season.
+The 1909 All-America college football team is composed of college football players who were selected as All-Americans for the 1909 college football season.
 The only selector for the 1909 season who has been recognized as "official" by the National Collegiate Athletic Association (NCAA) is Walter Camp.
 Many other sports writers and newspapers also selected All-America teams in 1909.
 The United Press and The Atlanta Constitution both published their own "consensus" All-America teams based on their aggregating the first-team picks of a number of selectors (22 by the United Press and 10 by The Atlanta Constitution).

 A total of nine players from the 1909 Yale Bulldogs football team were selected as first-team All-Americans by at least one selector.
 The Yale players selected as All-Americans were Hamlin Andrus, Carroll Cooney, Ted Coy, William Goebel, Henry Hobbs, John Kilpatrick, Theodore Lilley, Walter S. Logan, and Stephen Philbin.
 The 1909 Yale team was undefeated and outscored its opponents 209 to 0.

 Only two players from schools outside of the Ivy League have been recognized as consensus first-team All-Americans.
 They are Albert Benbrook of Michigan and John McGovern of Minnesota.